Foodie Tour - Best Pizza in Spokane and the Inland Northwest

+Flying Goat is a beloved staple in the neighborhood.
+The pizzas here are definitely the star of the show and have a classic kiss of char on the crust.
+Their hand-stretched, freshly made dough creates pies that have an epic chew.
 They also show off using bold, homemade sauces and top-quality local ingredients and even cure some of their own meats.
 That’s a dedication to quality I can get behind.

 Also worth mentioning are the Roskelley Dumplings, which are a dough cradled pile of house sausage, roasted jalapeno and goat cheese that is deep-fried to crispy magic.
 At Republic Pi, my highest recommendation goes to the South Hill, which has a rossa sauce, fresh mozzarella, prosciutto, arugula and truffle oil to give it a little earthy funk, with shaved pecorino romano cheese to really send it over the edge.
 Unreal.

 DiNardi’s is a family-owned and operated joint that offers a huge variety of options on a classic crust like you remember from your childhood.
 They have a Sicilian-style pie, which although it’s usually known as having a thick, rectangular, sheet pan-sized crust, there is more to it than just its shape.

 In Sicily, a hefty almost focaccia-esque crust is usually topped with an abundance of strong cheese and sauce, and a selection of toppings based on preference.
 The crust is golden, crispy bottomed and chewy, leaving you full and satisfied.